KockataEPich/CheckMyCrate/README.md

 Each item has 5 keywords:
 - **"@id"** - The id of the entity we are looking for inside the crate.
 - **"expected_type"** - The type we expect the entity with the specified id to have.
-- **"descrption"** - The description of the entity.
+- **"description"** - The description of the entity.
 This is only used for feedback purposes in case it is missing in the crate.
 - **"cardinality"** - Can only be **ONE** or **MANY**.
 An item with cardinality of **ONE** cannot have an array as value.
 - **"value"** - Can only be **NA** or an array with strings.
 These strings are the values we expect the value of this entity to contain inside the crate.
 This would mean that we can ask the keyword **sdPublisher** to have a value which contains one of those strings ["orcid", "otherWebsiteForContextualData"].
 If the value is **NA** then the value is not checked at all.